sergiofgonzalez/python-workbench/part_1-python-fundamentals/03_basics-deep-dive/99_asyncio/README.md

 result = task.result():
 ```

-If a task did not finished successfully the exception will be raise while awaiting the task, and it will be re-raised when calling `task.result()`.
+If a task did not finish successfully the exception will be raised while awaiting the task, and it will be re-raised when calling `task.result()`.
 Therefore, it is common to wrap the retrieval of the task result in a try block:

 ```python
 if not task.done():